bersonconnor/BrowserToAws/README.md

 	- This [site](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/) has the most recent information regarding the AWS SDK
 - The tutorial for uploading files can be found [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-example-photo-album.html)
 ### Amazon Resource Information
-- This is the information regarded to the amazon resources used
+- This is the information regarded to the amazon resources used.
+Note that if you want to implement this tutorial yourself, the bucket's name, the policy name, the pool name, the unauthorized role, and the pools identity will all be whatever you name those entities in your AWS console.
 	- S3 Bucket
 		- bucket name: viewphotobucket
 		- Updated CORS Configuration: